RootlessAgrarian/mappingguide/docs/fundamentals/3_testing.md

 *Note:* I do this the brute-force way by quitting and restarting the game.
 I have read on the forum that someone succeeded in leaving the game running and just exiting and re-launching the editor (updating the mod after exiting the editor).
 To do this, you would save your map, then invoke the dev con and type *exit*, then do your mod update routine and lastly type *edit <mapname>* to resume.
 Alas when I tried this (Windows 10) it didn't work;  the OS would not let me overwrite or delete the mod file while the game was running.
 YMMV.

 *Note:*  Komat recently revealed that there is a clever way to avoid the mod repackage and reload phase.
 You need to be comfortable with symlinks (which in Windows are not quite as simple as some other OS).
-It's just slightly tricky, so I'm covering it in a separate page:  [Avoiding the Mod Repackage/Reload Step](HotwirEd.md)
+It's just slightly tricky, so I'm covering it in a separate page:  [Avoiding the Mod Repackage/Reload Step](HotwirEd.md)  I've tested it, and it certainly works!

 [<- Tutorial 2 - Creating a basic map](2_firstmap.md) --- [Tutorial 4 - Decorating your map ->](4_decorating.md)